Halvor William Sanden

 }

-<p>Should I name the article <i>How <i>Avengers: Endgame</i> made <em>crazy</em> sense</i> or <i>Why <i>Infinity War</i> makes sense <em>en masse</em> after watching <i>Endgame</i></i>?</p>
+Should I name the article <i>How <i>Avengers: Endgame</i> made <em>crazy</em> sense</i> or <i>Why <i>Infinity War</i> makes sense <i>en masse</i> after watching <i>Endgame</i></i>?

-Should I name the article How Avengers: Endgame made crazy sense or Why Infinity War makes sense en masse after watching Endgame?
+Which renders the following example: Should I name the article How Avengers: Endgame made crazy sense or Why Infinity War makes sense en masse after watching Endgame?

-Editors and Markdown #
+Editors and Markdown are problematic #

-On the other hand.
-While developers might know the difference, explaining to users why there are two buttons producing italics and no buttons for bold, is not something I see anyone wanting to deal with on a regular basis.
+Many WYSIWYG editors and Markdown variants don’t seem to support anything but em and strong, converting the other two.
+All four should be available in editors and languages.
+There are use cases for all of them.
+On the other hand, while we who make these things might know the difference, explaining to users why there are two buttons producing italics, and maybe no buttons for bold, is not something I see anyone wanting to deal with regularly.